vinodmalali/File-IPFS-upload-get/README.md

-Upload file to IPFS (it gives CID for the file) with the help of pinata and store url on blockchain using contract.
+Upload file to IPFS (it gives CID for the file) and store url on blockchain using contract.

 # Decentralized Image Upload and Sharing